Oxid15/cascade/README.md

 ## Usage

-Since there's no pip-installable package (yet), you need to update your `sys.path` if you place cascade anywhere.
+Since there's no pip-installable package nor setup tools (yet), you need to update your `sys.path` if you place Cascade anywhere.

 The simplest use-case is pipeline building.
+For more details and use-cases proceed to [documentation](#documentation).

 ```python
 import os